Port

 Meals not included

-Capture the best views on the island and discover the charm of Nelson’s Dockyard, a UNESCO World Heritage Site that’s a living testament to maritime history.
+Capture the best views on the island and discover the charm of Nelson's Dockyard, a UNESCO World Heritage Site that is a living testament to maritime history.
 This is one of the most popular attractions in the eastern Caribbean.

-Next visit Shirley Heights, named after Sir Thomas Shirley, was the principal fortification of the British fleet stationed at English Harbor.
-The view from Shirley Heights is stunning, taking in virtually the entire east coast of Antigua.
+Shirley Heights, named after Sir Thomas Shirley, was the principal fortification of the British fleet stationed at English Harbor.
+The view from here is stunning, taking in virtually the entire east coast of Antigua.